meesterkurt/joyofprofessionallearning/_posts/2017-10-14-stand-up-faculty-meeting.markdown

 The meeting is not mandatory but strongly encouraged.

-To START the STand Up Meeting:
+Getting started with your first Stand Up Meeting:
 ------

 The timekeeper sets the clock for 15 minutes.